hansonrobotics/pieinstein/README.md

 |  "<MO=EL,1.0,0.3><PM><MO=EL,0.0,0.3>" | blink eyes  |

 4. full documentation

-more example to be added soon.
+More examples to be added soon.